Support for our Armed Forces

 - encourage activities that help to integrate the armed forces community into local life.

 The covenant is a voluntary statement of mutual support between a civilian community and its local armed forces community.
 It is intended to complement the national Armed Forces Covenant, which outlines the moral obligation between the Nation, the Government and the Armed Forces

-We have been awarded Armed Forces Covenant Employer Recognition Scheme Bronze Award.
-Holders of this award:
+We have been awarded Armed Forces Covenant Employer Recognition Scheme Silver Award.